rustyeddy/rustyeddy.com/content/resume/jobs/usc-isi.md

 Led the effort to add IGMP/PIM and Multicast Routing Information Base (MRIB) to the Open Source _GateD_ suite of routing protocols.
-Lead graduate students and others that would eventually become prominent members of the computer networking community.
+Mentored graduate students and others that would eventually become prominent members of the computer networking community.
 <!--more-->